evnik/XcodeRN/Xcode12Beta2.md

-# Xcode 12 Beta Release Notes
+# Xcode 12 Beta 2 Release Notes
 Update your apps to use new features, and test your apps against API changes.

 ## Overview

-Xcode 12 beta includes SDKs for iOS 14, iPadOS 14, tvOS 14, watchOS 7, and macOS 11.
-The Xcode 12 beta release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
-Xcode 12 beta requires a Mac running macOS Catalina 10.15.4 or later.
+Xcode 12 beta 2 includes SDKs for iOS 14, iPadOS 14, tvOS 14, watchOS 7, and macOS 11.
+The Xcode 12 beta 2 release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
+Xcode 12 beta 2 requires a Mac running macOS Catalina 10.15.4 or later.

-For Xcode updates related to Apple silicon, see [Xcode 12 for macOS Universal Apps Beta Release Notes](https://developer.apple.com/documentation/xcode-release-notes/xcode-12-for-macos-universal-apps-beta-release-notes).
+For Xcode updates related to Apple silicon, see [Xcode 12 for macOS Universal Apps Beta 2 Release Notes](https://developer.apple.com/documentation/xcode-release-notes/xcode-12-for-macos-universal-apps-beta-release-notes).

 ### General

-#### New Features
+#### New Features in Xcode 12 beta 2

 *   Code completions have a new, focused, user interface, making it easier to find a completion.
-Completions are also more accurate and up to 12 times faster in Xcode 12.
+Completions are also more accurate and up to 15 times faster in Xcode 12.
 (56087948, 58010475)

-*   For WWDC Labs, click Help > Mirror Screen Device (WWDC) to mirror a physical device’s screen onto the Mac.
-Use this menu item to share a connected device’s content over Webex.
-(62478345)

-#### Known Issues

-*   Xcode versions prior to Xcode 11.5 crash on launch on macOS 11.
-(59991056)

-    **Workaround**: Run the following command in the Terminal app to avoid crashes when starting Xcode:

-        defaults write com.apple.dt.Xcode DVTDisableMainThreadChecker 1

-    Then deactivate Main Thread Checker in Xcode: Edit Scheme -> Run/Test -> Diagnostics -> Uncheck Main Thread Checker.
+#### Resolved in Xcode 12 beta 2

-*   Running a developer command-line tool without the command-line tools installed or invoking `xcode-select --install` directly may not trigger installation of the command-line tools.
+*   Running a developer command-line tool without the command-line tools installed or invoking `xcode-select --install` directly will trigger installation of the command-line tools.
 (63881429)

-    **Workaround**: Download and install the Command Line Tools from the [Apple Developer](https://developer.apple.com/) web site.

 #### Deprecations